godofhoe/Genetics-Linguistics-Correspondence/Scaling-gene/README.md

-A statistical tool to analyze the "scaling property" in English corpora
+A statistical tool to analyze the "scaling property" in gene

 ---------
 ## Fitting_MLE